Best Movies To Binge-Watch On Netflix Come The Month Of Love 2017

 Tim Burton’s The Nightmare Before Christmas and Corpse Bride

 Don’t let Tim Burton fool you.
 If you think animated films are for kids, Corpse Bride and The Nightmare Before Christmas will prove you wrong.
-Corpse Bride and The Nightmare Before Christmas may be quite old (stop-motion-animated films in 2005 and 1993, respectively) but their charms have definitely stood the test of time.
+Corpse Bride and The Nightmare Before Christmas may be quite old (stop-motion animated films in 2005 and 1993, respectively) but their charms have definitely stood the test of time.
 Corpse Bride features the voice of talented actors Johnny Depp as male protagonist Victor Van Dort and Helena Bonham Carter as female protagonist Emily, the corpse bride.
 The Nightmare Before Christmas features the voices of Academy Award nominee Chris Sarandon (speaking voice) and singer-songwriter Danny Elfman (singing voice) as Jack Skellington, and Academy Award winner Catherine O’Hara as the love interest of Jack.

-Corpse Bride, rated 83 percent and certified Fresh by Rotten Tomatoes, features the story of Victor who accidentally propses to a corpse bride Emily, who then whisks him to the Land of the Dead.
+Corpse Bride, rated 83 percent and certified Fresh by Rotten Tomatoes, features the story of Victor who accidentally proposes to a corpse bride Emily, who then whisks him to the Land of the Dead.
 Without spoiling more about this unique love and fantasy story, Corpse Bride, in a nutshell, is a beautiful and heart-warming story about relationships, deceptions, and true love.

 The Nightmare Before Christmas, rated 94 percent and certified Fresh by Rotten Tomatoes, features Pumpkin King Jack Skellington, who decides to bring Christmas to Halloween Town and bring Halloween to Christmas Town.
 It’s quite a roller-coaster of adventure with Santa getting hostaged, Jack’s love interest trying to stop him from taking over Christmas, and a coffin-shaped sleigh pulled by skeletal reindeer that delivers ghastly gifts on Christmas Eve.